romeorizzi/TALight/README.md

 tar -xvzf sum.tgz
 ```

-On Windows you can also use any utility like 7-Zip.
+On Windows you can also use any utility like 7-Zip or WinZip.

 </details>